 Common page-level problems this service addresses

 Pages that target the wrong topicSome pages are built around assumptions rather than actual search behavior.
-They may use the wrong language, chase the wrong keyword pattern, or fail to match what searchers expect from that type of page. |
+They use the wrong language, chase the wrong keyword pattern, or fail to match what searchers expect from that type of page. |

-Pages that feel too genericA page may technically describe the service, yet still sound vague and interchangeable.
+Pages that feel too genericA page may technically describe the service and still sound vague and interchangeable.
 That kind of page rarely creates a strong impression, and it rarely supports strong organic performance. |

 Pages that overlap too muchSome websites have multiple pages that cover nearly the same intent.
 That weakens clarity across the site and makes it harder for each page to stand on its own. |